chotchki/rancid-cache/README.md

 - - [ ] Update the RCL interface to support socket handoff
 - - [ ] Take the AST and compile a dumb proxy
 - - [ ] Enable a basic end 2 end test of the proxy
+- [ ] Implement backend shutdown
+- [ ] Test if we're leaking due to the unsafe

 ## Implementation Decision